 Case Method teaching at the Blavatnik School

-Workshop participants will be granted three years of access to authorised Blavatnik School cases for their use in the classroom.
+The fee for attending in person is £1,095.
+This includes the costs of tuition, learning materials, accommodation and meals for the programme.
+The fee for attending online is £795.
+This includes tuition and learning materials.
+All workshop participants will be granted three years of access to authorised Blavatnik School cases for their use in the classroom.